dortania/OpenCore-Install-Guide/installation/installation-process.md

 ## Booting the OpenCore USB

-So you're now ready to finally put the USB stick into your computer and boot off of it, remember that your laptop will still default to the internal drive with Windows so you'll need to enter the BIOS or boot menu and select the USB.
+So you're now ready to finally put the USB stick into your computer and boot off of it.
+Remember that most laptops and some desktops will still default to the internal drive with Windows, and you'll need to manually select OpenCore in the BIOS boot options.
 You'll need to check in the user manual or use a bit of google to find out what Fn key accesses the BIOS and boot menu(ie. Esc, F2, F10 or F12)

 Once you boot the USB, you'll likely be greeted to the following boot options: